There is a lie that I told myself as a child: “I am not an athletic person.”

 On the road, away from my free weights, that often means swimming laps in whatever ocean or sea we happen to be near.
 Now, I can add another activity to the list: surfing.

-Jeremy and I came to this beach with one goal in mind: try out surfing lessons in Puerto Escondido and figure out if we could manage to get (and stay) up on our boards.
+Jeremy and I came to this beach with one goal in mind (other than relaxing after the hustle and bustle of Mexico City and Oaxaca City): try out surfing lessons in Puerto Escondido and figure out if we could manage to get (and stay) up on our boards.

 Puerto Escondido, Mexico is home to fish tacos, several surf schools, some skate ramps that give me Rocket Power flashbacks (hello, old school Nickelodeon), and, at least according to the people who give surfing lessons in Puerto Escondido, some of the best surfing in the world.